AaronEhambram/hypascore_localization/README.md

 ```xml
 <param name="city_model_file" type="string" value="/path/0027_map_small.map"/>
 ```
-Now the launch file is ready to start the example.
-You can start example with
+Now the launch file is ready to start the demo with
 ```bash
 roslaunch hypascore_localization hypascore_localization_0027kitti.launch
 ```
 As shown in the [video above](#teaser_video), the visualizations will pop up.

 ### <a name="evaluation"></a>Evaluation
-During the execution of the HyPaSCoRe Localization output files can be dumped.
-We plot those output files using the python scripts located in `src/evaluation`.
+During the execution of the HyPaSCoRe Localization, results files can be dumped.
+We plot the results using the python scripts located in `src/evaluation`.
 To dump the output files, the launch file need to be configured accordingly.
 To obtain the overall-results files, the destination files need to be specified in the launch file in line 22 to 24.
 ```xml
 <param name="file_gt_poses" type="string" 	value="path/gt_traj.txt"/>
 <param name="file_overall_results" type="string" 	value="path/out.txt"/>